-World Children's Day on November 20, 2020, is an annual moment ‘for children, by children,’ Johnson City is proud to announce it will embark on its journey toward recognition as a UNICEF Child Friendly City.
+The City of Johnson City announced on Nov.
+20, 2020, World Children's Day, it will begin its journey toward recognition as a UNICEF Child Friendly City.
 Through the Child Friendly Cities Initiative (CFCI), Johnson City, in addition to the first cohort of pilot cities and first county, will implement an ambitious, two-year process toward recognition as a UNICEF Child Friendly City.

 Originally created in 1996, UNICEF’s Child Friendly Cities Initiative uses a child rights-based framework to build a roadmap for establishing safer, more just, equitable, inclusive and child-responsive cities and communities around the world.
 Since its inception, CFCI has been adopted in over 3,000 municipalities in 40 countries.
 UNICEF USA applauds Johnson City for its commitment to using this framework to build a better community for children.

 In its pursuit of recognition as a Child Friendly City, government officials and community leaders in Johnson City along with pilot cohort cities and county Houston, Minneapolis, San Francisco and Prince George’s County will conduct a situational analysis of child well-being in each city.
 Based on these findings, the cities will implement an action plan that prioritizes the best interests of children and youth within their local policies.
 CFCI will empower leaders to address the impact of the coronavirus pandemic and systemic racism on children, work to combat discrimination and elevate their voices in local governance and decision-making.